-Charles Williams has served as our Chief Financial Officer since November 2020.
-From 2013 to November 2020, he served as Head of Corporate Development at Jazz Pharmaceuticals plc, a publicly traded biopharmaceutical company.
-From 2008 to 2013, he served as Director of Corporate and Business Development at MAP Pharmaceuticals, Inc., a biopharmaceutical company acquired by Allergan, Inc. Prior to MAP, Mr. Williams held various roles related to business development, finance and strategic planning at CV Therapeutics, Inc., a biopharmaceutical company acquired by Gilead Sciences, Inc. Mr. Williams received a B.A. in economics from Cornell University.
+Charles Williams has served as our Chief Financial Officer since November 2020, our Corporate Secretary since February 2023, and our Chief Operating Officer since February 2024.
+From 2013 to November 2020, he served as Head of Corporate Development at Jazz Pharmaceuticals plc.
+From 2008 to 2013, he served as Director of Corporate and Business Development at MAP Pharmaceuticals, Inc., which was acquired by Allergan, Inc. Prior to MAP, Mr. Williams held various roles related to business development, finance and strategic planning at CV Therapeutics, Inc., which was acquired by Gilead Sciences, Inc. Mr. Williams received a B.A. in economics from Cornell University.